Atherton War Memorial: History

 The stone memorial honours the 67 local fallen of the First World War.
 On Anzac Day, 1954, a plate was added to pay tribute to the 35 local fallen of the Second World War.

 Initial attraction to the area of Atherton was due to the availability of timber, with a saw mill established in the early stages of development.
 The town was surveyed in 1885, several years after the discovery of tin in the tableland.
 Atherton became a large agricultural producer, providing much of the foodstuffs for the surrounding mining population.
 This was further enhanced by the arrival of the Chinese in the 1900s who continued to clear and cultivate the land for agricultural use.
 Major development occurred in 1903 and in the 1920s and 1930s and the town continued to be a base for the surrounding mining sites.

 Australia, and Queensland in particular, had few civic monuments before the First World War.
-The memorials erected in its wake became our first national monuments, recording the devastating impact of the war on a young nation.
+The memorials erected in its wake became our first national monuments, recording the impact of the war on a young nation.
 Australia lost 60,000 from a population of about 4 million, representing one in five of those who served.
 No previous or subsequent war has made such an impact on the nation.

 Even before the end of the war, memorials became a spontaneous and highly visible expression of national grief.
 To those who erected them, they were as sacred as grave sites, substitute graves for the Australians whose bodies lay in battlefield cemeteries in Europe and the Middle East.
 British policy decreed that the Empire war dead were to be buried where they fell.
 The word "cenotaph", commonly applied to war memorials at the time, literally means "empty tomb".

 Australian war memorials are distinctive in that they commemorate not only the dead.
 Australians were proud that their first great national army, unlike other belligerent armies, was composed entirely of volunteers, men worthy of honour whether or not they paid the supreme sacrifice.
 Many memorials honour all who served from a locality, not just the dead, providing valuable evidence of community involvement in the war.
 Such evidence is not readily obtainable from military records, or from state or national listings, where names are categorised alphabetically or by military unit.